 2022 – 2023 Uphill Access

-- All participants are required to have an uphill access pass + armband.
+- All participants are required to have an uphill access pass - swing into Guest Services to get your card

 - Season Passholders can receive an Uphill Access Pass free of charge, you must pick it up in Guest Services.
-It is valid every day of the week, but only until 10 am on Saturday, Sunday & Holidays.
+It is valid every day of the week until the lights are on.

-- The armband must be worn at all times, is not transferable and your pass must be on you.
+- Your pass, is not transferable and must be on you.

 - Pleasant Mountain personnel reserve the right to do spot checks at all times.